Brutto13/DiskSecuirityTools/README.md

 1) Do not encrypt/loose your private key
 2) There are 2 keys Private key ([...].prv) and JSON-formatted public key ([...].json)

+## CLI-version
+Both programs are avaible in CLI-version.
+Arguments are:
+### --folder
+A path to your folder that you want to encrypt

+### --key
+A path to your key file (*.prv for private and *.json for public one)

+### --backup-files (optional)
+Boolean argument.
+If provided the program will create backup of original files.
+WARNING: Files will have name <filename>.<fileExtension>-origin for example: file.txt -> file.txt-origin
+file.zip -> file.zip-origin